Ankeet Chavan

 Ankeet Chavan (born 28 October 1985) is a former cricketer who played for Mumbai in Indian domestic cricket.
 He was an all-rounder who batted left-handed and bowled slow left-arm orthodox.
 He also played for Rajasthan Royals in Indian Premier League.

 Spot fixing controversy

+Criminal Case

 On 16 May 2013, Delhi police arrested Chavan on spot-fixing charges during IPL 6 along with Ajit Chandila and Sreesanth, who played alongside him for Rajasthan Royals.
 According to police, Chavan was promised ₹6 million to give away 14 runs in Rajasthan Royals' match against Mumbai Indians on 15 May 2013 and he gave away 15 runs in his second over.

+Having been put in judicial custody in Tihar Central Jail, New Delhi, Chavan was granted bail from 31 May to 6 June to solemnise his marriage which had been fixed for 2 June 2013 and was granted bail on 10 June 2013 along with the other accused.

+Delhi Police filed 6,000-page Charge Sheet against 42 persons, including Chavan before the Patiala House Court, Delhi.
+In July 2015, the Patiala Court discharged all the 36 accused persons, including Sreesanth, Chandila, Singh and Ankeet Chavan, except the 06 absconding persons.

+The Discharge has been challenged by the Delhi Police before the Delhi High Court, where it is presently pending.

+Disciplinary Case

 After being arrested, he was immediately suspended by his employer, Air India.
+He has been suspended from his cricketing career.